Company directors – what is a ‘service address’?

 Why not just use my residential address?

-Can I use the registered office address of my company as the service address?
+Can I use my company’s registered office address as the service address?

 Yes, provided it meets the legal requirements of a registered office as set out by Companies House.